sntioudis/papreca/documentation/commands.md

 \subsection depovevecs_description Description

-When random_depovecs are not activated (i.e., random_depovecs = no) the center of mass (COM) of any deposited molecule is located directly above the parent atom (i.e., the atom on which searches for kMC events are performed) and at a distance of depo_offset (see \ref createDepo command).
+When random_depovecs are not activated (i.e., random_depovecs = no) the center of mass (COM) of any deposited molecule is located directly above the parent atom (i.e., the atom on which searches for kMC events are performed) and at a distance of depo_offset (see \ref createDepo).

 When random_depovecs are activated (i.e., random_depovecs = yes) the COM of any deposited molecule is located on the surface of the upper hemisphere (i.e., along the +z-direction) of a sphere centered on the parent atom.
 The exact position of the COM is determined randomly (by drawing a random number, see getDepoPointCandidateCoords() for more information).